 Art is for students who are genuinely interested in working in 2 and 3 dimensional materials.
-The course offers an innovative approach to fine art that will stimulate your curiosity, knowledge and extend your individual skills in visual language.
+The A Level course offers an innovative approach to fine art that will stimulate your curiosity, knowledge and extend your individual skills in visual language.
 The course provides students with a broad experience and an opportunity to develop drawing, painting, sculptural, ceramic, photography and digital skills.
 The course encourages students to take an experimental approach with materials to develop a good understanding of the creative process.
 Students will also investigate the work of artists to develop critical thinking and to inform personal project development.

 This course is a great starting point for students wishing to embark on a Foundation Course, a University Course, a Vocational Course or employment within the Art & Design field.
 During the course, students will develop desirable transferrable skills that will enable them to create a professional portfolio providing a pathway to whichever journey they choose after their studies here.